yuno-payments/yuno-docs/docs/Wallets/apple-pay/prerequisites-apple-pay.md

 next:
   description: ''
 ---
+> 📘 Third-party browser integration (iOS 18+)
+>
+> Apple Pay can be offered in third-party browsers such as Google Chrome.
+Requirements include:
+>
+> * Users must have iOS 18 or higher on their iPhone
+> * Apple Pay works in browsers like Google Chrome, not just Safari

 Use this guide to prepare and configure Apple Pay with Yuno.

 * [**Apple Developer prerequisites**](#step-1-register-a-merchant-identifier): Create a merchant identifier, generate and convert the required certificates/keys, and verify your merchant domains.